 How do I access the change history and why is this useful?

 Suppose a student flunks a graded assignment and blames the school for not providing enough information to successfully complete it.
 How can you confirm that the student had the correct information in time to do the assignment?
-Why, you need an audit trail! 👍
+Through an audit trail! 👍

-Therefore at present, for every time you submit modifications to a published synopsis, the changes will be saved as new versions and stored up, like V.01, V.02, V.03 and so forth.
-Students only get to see the latest iteration, but staff will be able to view all of the previous versions stacked vertically from oldest to newest to check edits, ascertain author or date of a particular change and locate lost content.
+Therefore, at present, for every time you submit modifications to a published synopsis, the changes will be saved as new versions and stored up, like V.01, V.02, V.03, and so forth.
+Students only get to see the latest iteration, but staff will be able to view all of the earlier versions stacked vertically from oldest to newest to check edits, ascertain the author and date of a particular change and locate lost content.

 If you want to create a new version:

-b) Under a session press CREATE NEW VERSION, apply changes and PUBLISH
+2) Under the appropriate session, press CREATE NEW VERSION, apply the changes and hit PUBLISH

 But if you want to refer back to a previous version: